a-ridley/nft-tool/README.md

 Currently, creates a new treasury account each time and requires you to update the code with the metadata required to mint.
 Once that is done, hit the submit button.

+### Mint NFT to an Existing Collection
+Connect your client, then provide the supply key, token Id, nft storage api key, and metadata to mint to an existing collection